Chukat: Numbers chapter 19

 Rabbi Eliezer ruled that a Red Cow that was pregnant was nonetheless valid, but the Sages ruled it invalid.
 Rabbi Eliezer ruled that the Red Cow could not be purchased from Gentiles, but the Sages ruled that such cow could be valid.

 If the horns or the hoofs of the Red Cow were black, they were chopped off, and the Red Cow was then valid.
 The cow's eye, teeth, and tongue could cause no invalidity.
 And a dwarf-like cow was nonetheless valid.
-If the Red Cow had a sebaceous cyst and they cut it off, Rabbi Judah ruled the cow invalid, but Rabbi Simeon ruled it invalid only if no red hair grew in its place.
+If the Red Cow had a sebaceous cyst and they cut it off, Judah ben Ilai ruled the cow invalid, but Rabbi Simeon ruled it invalid only if no red hair grew in its place.